 - The patient makes sounds that are not comprehensible

-- Patient speaks words that don’t go together
+- The patient speaks words that don't go together

-- Patient speaks words but is confused and disoriented
+- The patient speaks words but is confused and disoriented

-- Patient speaks in full sentences and is oriented to the situation
+- The patient speaks in complete sentences and is oriented to the situation

 - No motor response at all